tailor-cms/xt/docs/edit-package.md

 4. **Feedback** — per-answer feedback fields (controlled by `showFeedback` manifest field)

 The developer's Edit component only needs to render the answer-specific UI.
-There is no need to import or use `QuestionContainer` manually — the framework handles the prompt, hint, and feedback sections.
+There is no need to import or use `QuestionForm` manually — the framework handles the prompt, hint, and feedback sections.

 ```vue